 Which is a Better Flat Rate or Hourly?

-There are benefits to both an hourly rate and a flat charge.
+There are benefits to both flat and hourly rates.
 Examine the pricing models to choose the best match for your small business and its customers.
 Customers have the option of choosing an hourly or fixed billing method.
 Ultimately, it would help if you charged your consumers a rate that works best for your business.

-If your billing method is hourly fee type, you’ll need to track how much time you spend on each project.
+If your billing method is hourly fee type, you’ll need to track how much time you spend on each project and your free time.
 Use an invoice maker if you need an easy way to keep track of financial transactions.
 It automates processes, which means your money will run more smoothly.